William Goode (politician)

-William Osborne Goode (September 16, 1798 – July 3, 1859) was a nineteenth-century American politician, slave owner and lawyer from Virginia.
+William Osborne Goode (September 16, 1798 – July 3, 1859) was an American politician, slave owner, and lawyer from Virginia.

 Early life and education

 Goode was born to plantation owner and horse racing enthusiast John Chesterfield Goode (d.
 1837) and his wife Lucy Claiborne Goode at their plantation "Inglewood" near the Roanoke River in Mecklenburg County, Virginia.
 He would later establish a plantation of his own, "Wheatland", about five miles northeast of Boydton.
-He had another relative John Goode, locally known as Race Horse John, who predeceased John C. Goode, who had inherited 13 slaves which were in his estate inventory, as were many horses, some owned by various partnership.
+He had another relative John Goode, locally known as "Race Horse John," who predeceased this man's father John C. Goode, who had inherited 13 slaves which were in his estate inventory.
 William Goode graduated from the College of William and Mary in 1819.
-He married twice.
-In 1820, while in law school, he married Sarah Bolling Tazewell of Williamsburg, Virginia.
-She died July 9, 1825, aged 22, after her second childbirth, although that son, Tazewell Goode, would die as an infant, as had his brother William O. Goode Jr. In 1829 William Goode married Sarah Maria Massie (d.
-1844), who bore several children who lived to adulthood, but also died shortly after childbirth and her daughter Sarah Massie Goode died as a child.
-Two of her sons married, Lucy Herbert Waller Goode Baskerville (1833-1863) and Henrietta Waller Goode Boyd (1842-1876).
-Three of their sons became Confederate States Army officers after their father's death and Virginia's secession, of whom William Osborne Goode Jr. (1830-1865) died in battle.
-John Thomas Goode (1835-1916), who had attended the Virginia Military Institute but resigned before graduation to accept a lieutenant's commission in the U.S. Army, would relinquish it and rise to the rank of Major in the Confederate States Army.
-They son Edward Branch Goode (1839-1920) would also become a Confederate officer (in the 34th Virginia Infantry) and survive the war.
-J. Thomas Goode would marry four times, and his son, Morton G. Goode would follow the family's traditional careers in law and politics to become president pro tem of the Virginia senate.

-Early career
+Early legal and planter careers

-Admitted to the Virginia bar in 1821, William Goode set up a legal practice in Boydton, Virginia.
+Admitted to the Virginia bar in 1821, William Goode set up a legal practice in Boydton, the Mecklenburg county seat.

+Goode farmed at Wheatland using enslaved labor.
+In the 1830 federal census, his household included ten enslaved Blacks.
+Two decades later, in the first federal census with detailed slave schedules and the last before his death, Goode owned 41 enslaved people in Mecklenburg county, ranging from 70 and 50 year old Black women, to 15 children 10 years old or younger.